emiliasato/ecommerce-analysis/README.md

 💡 Alpha > Beta means that Olist has a lower IT Cost with few sellers selling a lot of items rather than the opposite \

 ## 2. DATA ANALYSIS
-1. Initial Analaysis on Financial Performance
+1. Initial Analysis on Financial Performance
 2. Feature Engineering
 3. Which order features are impacting review scores?
 4. Explatory Data Analysis